-The following ten advantages are not proven, but have been suggested by research as a possibility.
+The following ten advantages have not been conclusively proven in human clinical trials, but research has suggested them as being a strong possibility.

 1. Lowers blood sugar